kes6384/pairwise-Hamming-distance-profile/README.md

 All of the provided methods are contained within profile.cpp.
 Required open source libraries are provided in the repo.
 MurmurHash repo: https://github.com/aappleby/smhasher/tree/master

 ## REQUIREMENTS

 C++ $\geq 20$
 Windows OS $\geq 11$

-The tool has not been successfully tested with other OS or compilers.
+The tool will not compile successfully with earlier C++ standards.

 ## INSTALL AND COMPILING